ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/ABSTRACT.md

-# Abstract of 'The Perfect Story', v0.2.0
+# Abstract of 'The Perfect Story'

 A young person is dog-sitting for an older couple.
 The older couple is on vacation someplace remote, and the young person is staying with the dog in a